Cheese, milk, yoghurt, chocolate, ice cream... all these delicious foods are generally associated with dairy.

 Check out traders such as Theo's Deli in the deli aisle or Pickadeli in the Food Hall for dairy-free dips, and while you're there, treat yourself to a sorbet at Fritz Gelato - most of their fruit flavours do not contain any dairy products.

-You’ll also find sweet vegan and dairy-free treats at Flour in the form of cakes, slices and other baked and “raw” delights.
+Sweet vegan and dairy-free treats in Aisle G at Flour in the form of cakes, slices and other baked and "raw" delights.

 Don't forget the old-school Market favourite that also happens to be vegan-friendly and dairy-free: hot jam donuts from the Original Donuts van on York Street.